danielhoward314/cloud-inventory/README.md

 ## Repo Structure

-The `backend` directory contains two Go binaries:
+The `backend` directory contains three Go binaries:

 1. The binary in `backend/cmd/api` is the gRPC server code that handles the business logic of the API.
-2. The binary in `backend/cmd/api` uses the Google grpc-gateway to translate JSON RESTful API requests to protobufs and reverse proxies them to the API in (1).
+2. The binary in `backend/cmd/gateway` uses the Google grpc-gateway to translate JSON RESTful API requests to protobufs and reverse proxies them to the API in (1).
+3. A `cli` for managing the application database and SQL migrations for its tables.

 The `frontend` directory contains the Vue SPA for the Cloud Inventory UI.

-## Running locally

-Requires 3 separate terminal tabs:
+This SPA was bootstrapped with the following:

 ```
-go run backend/cmd/api/main.go
-go run backend/cmd/gateway/main.go
-cd frontend/cloud-inventory-spa && npm run dev
+npm create vue@latest
 ```

-The API listens at TCP address `[::]:50051`, the gateway listens at `http://localhost:8080`, and the Vue dev server serves the SPA at `http://localhost:5173`.

-## Running on Docker containers
+## Running with docker compose

 A prerequisite is to modify your hosts file so some hostnames will resolve to the loopback address: